-You can find out more about Evidence-based Management for Software Organisations on http://ebmgt.org and I want to talk a little more about the gathering of metrics for monitoring.
+You can find out more from The Evidence-Based Management Guide: Measuring Value to Enable Improvement and I want to talk a little more about the gathering of metrics for monitoring.

 Let’s face it, it’s not just Organisations that want to understand their return on investment for their hard earned cash spent on improving their process and practices.
 There are good consultants out there that want to understand the value that they are bringing to their customers so they can inspect and adapt as well.
 I, for one, want to focus on delighting my customers.
 To bringing them the most value for what they pay me.
 I have traditionally done this by simply looking at how happy my customers are.
 While this is an important metric is only one piece of information in a web of interconnected data that I can use as evidence of that improvement.

 That is why I went to Boston last month to complete the training and assessment to become an Evidence-based Management Consultant with Scrum.org.
 I need to understand how my advice affects an organisation that I am working with.
 How else can I know if my advice is good?
 Guesswork?
 That sounds a little…archaic.
 There is a better way…

 There are really three groups of metrics that make sense at the organisational level.
 There are metrics that monitor the current value being delivered, the time to market and your organisations ability to innovate.
 We need to gather these metrics at a point in time as soon as possible to provide a baseline for where the organisation currently is.
 We can then reassess the organisation at intervals, probably no more than quarterly, which will allow us to look at the trends over time.